Scotland Trip May 2027

 What time should I arrive into Glasgow on the first day?

 The choice is yours; however please keep in mind that we will have an early start the next morning.
-We will also try to have a welcome dinner for the group that first night.
+We will also have a welcome dinner for the group that first night around 7:00 pm.
 You are welcome to arrive as early as you like if you want to explore Glasgow.
-We can help you make hotel arrangements if arriving before the start of the group trip.
+I can help you make hotel arrangements if arriving before the start of the group trip.

 What if I want to stay longer and see other things?